sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-06.md

 Let's examine the MCP client architecture that will be implemented in `src/app/tools/mcp_client.py`.
 This client implements our dual-mode MCP architecture:

 > **Note**: This section explains the architecture and key code patterns.
-You'll copy the complete files in Activity 3.
+The implementation begins later in this activity.

 #### **Key Architecture Decisions:**